Club: VfB Stuttgart | Opening: 1933 | Capacity: 60,441 (11,121 standing)

 After the Second World War, the name of the stadium was first changed to Century Stadium, and later in 1949 to Neckarstadion.

-Right after, the Neckarstadion got properly expanded and reached a capacity of almost 100,000 places.
+Right after, Neckarstadion got properly expanded and reached a capacity of almost 100,000 places.

-In the early 1970s, the Neckarstadion got extensively renovated to prepare it for the 1974 World Cup.
-Works included the reconstruction of the main stand and cover for the opposite end.
+In the early 1970s Neckarstadion got extensively renovated to prepare it for the 1974 World Cup.
+Works included the reconstruction of the main stand and cover for the opposite side.
 Capacity was reduced to 70,500 places.

 During the 1974 World Cup, the stadium hosted three matches in the first group stage, and the match between Poland and Sweden (1-0) in the second group phase.

-In 1988, the Neckarstadion hosted its second European Cup final.
-The match between PSV Eindhoven en Benfica was won by the Dutch on penalties, after having drawn 0-0 in regular time.
+In 1988 Neckarstadion hosted its second European Cup final.
+The match between PSV Eindhoven en Benfica was won by the Dutch on penalties after having drawn 0-0 in regular time.

 One month later, the stadium was one of the playing venues of the 1988 European Championships, hosting one first round group match and the semi-final between the Soviet Union and Italy (2-0).

-Further redevelopments in 1993 saw the majority of the standing places converted into seats, and a roof constructed that covered the complete stadium.
+Further redevelopments in 1993 saw the majority of the terraces converted into seats, and a roof constructed that covered the complete stadium.

 At the same time, the stadium changed name to Gottlieb-Daimler-Stadion, prompted by the financing of the works by car manufacturer Daimler-Benz.